reactql/docs/docs/layout/folders.md

 ### [`kit/webpack`](https://github.com/reactql/kit/blob/master/kit/webpack)

 ---
-Webpack v2 config files.
+Webpack config files.
 [See here](webpack.md) for a complete break-down.

 ## [`src`](https://github.com/reactql/kit/blob/master/src)

 ---
 This is where all of your own code will live.
-By default, it contains the `<App>` component in [`app.js`](https://github.com/reactql/kit/blob/master/src/app.js) which demonstrates a few of the concepts that this starter kit offers you, along with CSS defined in various style files.
+Start editing [`app.js`](https://github.com/reactql/kit/blob/master/src/app.js) -- this is where you define your app config, and export your root React component.

-You can overwrite these files directly with your own code and use this as a starter point.
+However else you organise your code `src` is entirely up to you.

 ## [`static`](https://github.com/reactql/kit/blob/master/static)